zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Screenshot of the updated Program.cs file.](media/vs-program-cs-updated.png "Program.cs")

-5. Next, you will update the `Startup.cs` file in the `Contoso.WebApi` project.
+5. Next, you update the `Startup.cs` file in the `Contoso.WebApi` project.
 Locate the file in the Solution Explorer and double-click it.

 6. In the previous exercise, you added the connection string for your Azure SQL Database to Key Vault, and assigned the secret a name of `SqlConnectionString`.
 Using the code below, update the `TODO #2` block (line 38), within the `Startup.cs` file's `Configuration` property.
-This will allow your application to retrieve the connection string from Key Vault using the secret name.
+This allows your application to retrieve the connection string from Key Vault using the secret name.

     ![The TODO #2 block is highlighted within the Startup.cs code.](media/vs-startup-cs-todo-2.png "Startup.cs")